 Special Requests – In the Park

 If your class is planning a field trip to Zion, rangers may be available, based on staffing, to present an orientation or topic-based presentation to your group before you explore the park.
 Talks are usually 20 to 30 minutes long and typically held at the South Campground Amphitheater.
 Topics include human and park history, plant and animal adaptations, hydrology, geology, and ecology.
-For more information on any of these programs, please call (435) 772-3256.
+For more information on any of these programs, please call (435) 772-3256 or email us.